A handpicked selection of the most beautiful Tuscany villages and small towns in Tuscany for the perfect Italian experience.

 What makes Tuscany villages so special?

-But is that?
+But why is that?
 What makes Tuscany villages so special?
-It all has to do with history of this area.
+It all has to do with the history of this area.

 During the Middle Ages and then the renaissance, Tuscany was organized in independent municipalities (i comuni), often in war one against the other.

 Siena and Florence were the strongest local powers and many villages were born or grew as strongholds to protect one from the attacks of the other.

 This is why you have so many fortified, hilltop-walled towns in this area and why places such as Siena have imposing architecture.